Dawan-AI/SukkariDataset/data_collection_setup.md

 implementation of KNN background subtraction, which builds a background model and detects moving objects in the frames.
 As a date passes by the IR sensor, the system records its weight, the date mask, and the raw images from the RGB, 900 nm, and 970 nm cameras.
-This data is then stored following the format as detailed in raw dataset structure
+This data is then stored following the format as detailed in [Dataset Structure]({{site.baseurl}}/#dataset-structure) section.